-Raising boys has undergone some major challenges lately, and many parents are at a loss.
+Raising Boys has undergone some major challenges lately, and many parents are at a loss.

 In our postmodern culture, we have become addicted to ease and entertainment.
-This has really stripped boys of a lot of the character-building they used to go through on their way to becoming men.
+This has really stripped boys of a lot of the manly character-building they used to go through on their way to becoming men.
 It has fostered generations of educated, yet often unproductive and weak-willed men.

-Character-Building Book Resources for Raising Boys
+Resources for Raising Boys Headed to Manhood

 Bob Schultz’s books should be at the top of the list for raising boys.
 Our sons both respected Mr. Schultz and gained significant insights from his books.
 They recommend them, and I want to as well.